libmanuk/OHMSObject/README.md

-An Omeka plugin that embeds OHMS Object via URL paths in the OHMS Object field.
+An Omeka plugin that embeds an OHMS Object via URL paths in the OHMS Object field.

 Usage Note: